mykelalvis/FT/Traveller/WORKING/Mongoose/MGP3814 Psion.md

 PSIONIC POWERS

 MANIPULATE AURA
-With this power the psion can manipulate his aura’s appearance.
+With this power the psion can manipulate his aura's appearance.
 On a successful Aura Perception roll he can convey perfect health, appear to be more powerful than he is actually is or manipulate any other condition that his aura signifies.
-A psion reading his aura will only be aware that Manipulate Aura is being used if his attempt to Read Aura has a higher Effect than the manipulating psion’s own Aura Perception roll.
+A psion reading his aura will only be aware that Manipulate Aura is being used if his attempt to Read Aura has a higher Effect than the manipulating psion's own Aura Perception roll.

 Aura Perception, Psionic Strength, 1d6+Psi DM minutes, Difficult (–2).